-The HCaTS PMO will determine whether it would be in the Government's best interest to add additional Contractors in any form (to the existing Pools or by creating a new Pool or Subpool) at any time, subject to the following conditions:
+The HCaTS PMO will determine whether it would be in the Government's best interest to add additional Contractors to any of the HCaTS Pools at any time, subject to the following conditions:

 - 1. A notice/solicitation is published in Federal Business Opportunities in accordance with FAR Part 5, and under then- applicable Federal procurement law - 2.
-Any Offeror that meets the eligibility requirements set forth in the solicitation may submit a proposal 3.
-The solicitation identifies the total number of new contracts and the award decision is based upon substantially the same evaluation criteria as the original solicitation or as modified 4.
+Any Offeror that meets the eligibility requirements set forth in the solicitation may submit a proposal - 3.
+The solicitation identifies the total number of new contracts and the award decision is based upon substantially the same evaluation criteria as the original solicitation or as modified - 4.
 The terms and conditions of any resulting awards are identical to the existing version of the respective HCaTS Pool contract - 5.
 The ordering period will be co-terminous with the existing ordering period of other HCaTS Pool contracts